liuchang5454/recipe-with-state/README.md

 - You can delete recipe card
 - Praticed with concepts of State, Props and PropTypes.

+Pay Attention to:
-- Both RecipeApp and RecipeInput components have state?
+- Both RecipeApp and RecipeInput components have state: each component's state is like an additional water source that joins the waterfall that flows down, that only affects components “below” them.